abyssDS/sfmlWiki/Source:-MP3-Player.md

 <a name="top" />
 By MickaGL

+OpenFromMemory by trigger_death

 Works exclusively with the latest revision of SFML 2.
+Later versions may require you change most SFML names to start with a lowercase letter.

-Here is a class using the library [mpg123](http://www.mpg123.de/index.shtml) which allows playback of MP3 files.
+Here is a class using the library [mpg123](http://www.mpg123.de/index.shtml) which allows playback of MP3 files and memory objects.
 Works on the same principle that sf:: Music

 Attention, decoding MP3 files is subject to strict licensing and is paid as part of a non-personal use.